by Alon Gavrielov

 For those interested in the guts of the Cpreme technology, a good summary is here.
 And a quick search of the patents includes: 7,618,678, 7,597,999, 7,323,120.

 It wasn’t too long ago when the only other contender for Tier 1 battery supplier in the US, Johnson Controls-Saft, was announcing their Cleantech Innovation Award win and DOE award with a Cpreme logo quietly slipped into the presentation, though likewise no announcements were ever made.
 Johnson-Controls-Saft had announced lithium ion supply wins with Ford, Mercedes, and BMW.
-Maybe the liberal …
+Maybe …

 by Richard Youngman